 Thanks, Jeff!
 Good job.
 Love you! :)

 We hope this article has helped take some of the mystery out of cooking with a slow cooker.
-If you need a recommendation, this is the stainless steel slow cooker/pressure cooker/steamer combo we're using in our kitchen these days.
+This is the stainless steel slow cooker/pressure cooker/steamer combo we recommend.

 Wishing you many delicious dishes.